yamigr/pusudb-connector/README.md

     */
 })

+// Fired when the db entry has changed by batch connectComponent.on('publish', function(data){

+    console.log('publish message:', data)
+    /*
+        {
+        "err": null, // error message
+        "db": "db", // db name
+        "meta": "update", // or others
+        "data": [{ key : '', value : 'all values'},...] // see pusudb-api doc
+        }
+    */
+})

 // Fired when the websocket is closed.
 It will try to reconnet every 10s.
 // Change interval connectComponent.reconnectInterval = ...ms
 connectComponent.on('close', function(e){